AdamSmasherDerby/Statsbook-Tool/README.md

     * Added check for fouled out skater still in box
 * 1.1.6 -
     * Added checks for skaters not on IGRF.
 (Duplicates conditional formatting from StatsBook.)
+    * Updated dependencies
+    * Doesn't crash when checking one period games.